Join us in the Journey

 How long are the services?

 Daily Vespers services (Evening prayers – Fall and Spring Wednesday nights at 6:30 P.M.) are generally 35-40 minutes in length.
 Great Vespers (Evening prayers - Saturday nights at 5:00 P.M.) are usually 60 minutes in length.
-Matins (Morning prayers - Sunday mornings at 8:00 A.M., preceding Divine Liturgy) also averages sixty minutes in length.
+Orthros or Matins (Morning prayers - Sunday mornings at 8:00 A.M., preceding Divine Liturgy) also averages sixty minutes in length.
 Divine Liturgy (Sundays – 9:00 A.M.) runs about 80-90 minutes.
 We think that when you have participated in an Orthodox service you will feel like “you have truly worshiped the living God!”

 Is there a dress code?